dlintec/k-meteor-dev/README.md

 c) Download <a href="https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/k-md-start.bat" target="_blank">k-md-start.bat</a> file and save it in your desktop.
 The batch file uses "E:\meteor" for the applications code, but you can replace E:\meteor reference at line 100 to point to the folder you created in the previous step.

+d) Open the docker application by right clicking the little docker whale icon at the system tray and in "settings/Shared drives".
+Check the drive where you created the application code folder and click apply.

+e) To run the container double click the batch file you downloaded to your desktop.